multihx/multiversx-orderbook/README.md

 - Limit Orderbook Contract

-    The on-chain smart contract is responsible for matching and verifying the order submitted by the off-chain engine as well as transfer respective assets between the trading parties.
+    The smart contract is responsible for matching and verifying the order submitted by the off-chain engine as well as transfer respective assets between the trading parties.

     The smart contracts on the blockchain make sure the secure and transparent transactions.

 - Matching Engine
-    Key features and functionalities of a decentralized order book engine include:
+    Key features and functionalities of the Multiversx orderbook engine include:

     Order Book Management: It maintains an order book that contains buy and sell orders arranged based on price and time priority.
 The order book records all outstanding orders for a trading pair, including information such as price, quantity, and submission time.